FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 * A web application where a user can login, access their account and perform various functions
 * A mobile application that communicates with the server to manage user accounts and user data

-As we mentioned above, the application we built while writing this guide is a web application that allows users to manage their "to-do list".

-Now that we know what type of servers and applications we will be securing, let's take a look at the server architecture we used for our to-do application and the server architecture we recommend you use for your applications.
+Now that we know what type of servers and applications we will be securing, let's take a look at the server architecture for a simple example of a fictional "To-do Application" and the server architecture we recommend you use for your applications.

 ![](/assets/img/resources/guide/server-architecture.png){: .w-md-50 .mw-100}
 {: .text-center}